mhoban/rainbow_bridge/README.md

 # Useful examples and tips

 ## Downloading the NCBI BLAST nucleotide database
-Unless you pass the `--skip-blast` option, you'll need to provide a path to a local GenBank nucleotide (nt) and/or your custom BLAST database.
+If you choose to BLAST your zOTUs, you'll need to provide a path to a local GenBank nucleotide (nt) and/or your custom BLAST database.
 To download the NCBI nucleotide database locally, follow the steps below (these examples all use singularity, but the commands following 'singularity run' are universal):

 1. Download the official [BLAST+ container](https://github.com/ncbi/blast_plus_docs#show-blast-databases-available-for-download-from-ncbi) with Singularity:
    ```console